Jake6665/SimpleSort/README.md

 4: To compare sorted list to regular sorted list type "sort_list.

 ## Instructions to test if Simple and Reverse Simple Sort work correctly:
-1: Run application by typing "test" and pressing enter
+1: Run application by typing "test" into command line and press enter or double clicking Test.bat to automatically run test
-2: If the sorts work, the command line will list no differences detected.
+2: If the sorts work, the command line will list no differences detected and sort pass.
-3: If the diffrences are detected, the command line will displayed where the difference are.
+3: If the diffrences are detected, the command line will displayed where the difference are and sort failed.